darshita-kumar/SWE-Interview-Prep-Guide/Notes Networking/DNS Working.md

 <img width="896" alt="Screenshot 2025-06-21 at 4 01 38 PM" src="https://github.com/user-attachments/assets/b6cb5690-1327-410e-aef6-d24d1241414b" />

-CNAME works only on sub-domain level.
+There are only 13 root level domain servers in the world right now CNAME works only on sub-domain level.

 ### Recursive method of IP resolution: